So, you got a Chromebook and you want to upscale your productivity using some tips and tricks that only the pros use.

 At PlatypusPlatypus, we think Chromebooks are probably one of the most productive laptops you can get on the market today.

 The only other comparable laptop is this the HP Stream which runs Windows 10, however, the resources that Windows 10 hogs, bogs down the machine overall.

 In fact, we’ve heard from some users reporting that the hard drive on the machine isn’t even large enough to update Windows 10 itself.
 Who’da thunk it?

-Anyway, let’s not go on a rant about Chrome vs Windows as we have other posts on that subject.
+Anyway, let’s not go on a rant about Chrome vs Windows, I’ve already covered that.

 Tip #1: Customizing the apps on your Shelf (taskbar)

 The first and most obvious thing as customizing your Shelf.
 For newbies, the shelf is the taskbar at the bottom of your screen.
 You can position it on the left and right side of the screen which we think is useful if you have an 11.6 inch Chromebook as the vertical screen size is already pretty small.
 However, it gives you the ability to tweak it and fine-tune it to your needs.
 Put your most-used apps towards the very top of the Shelf if you’re lying it vertically, or towards the very left of the shelf if you have it docked onto the bottom.
 Also, eliminate any apps that you don’t really need.

 Google Chrome installs Gmail, Docs, and YouTube by default.
 However, maybe you use another mail service or maybe you prefer Vimeo.
 You can remove these apps by tapping them with two fingers and then removing them from the Shelf.
 If you put too many apps, it just makes it messy and makes you have to look for the proper app.
 The whole point of the Shelf is too quick launch your most accessed applications but if you’re expending time fiddling around and looking for where they’re at, that just wastes your productivity.